mxsgrs/WebApiStarterPack/ReadMe.md

 ### Database Docker image

-Building a Docker image of the database, all migration scripts included, is a good choice.
-By leveraging the benefits of container, database can be deployed in an instant in any environment.
+Building a **Docker image** of the database, all migration **scripts included**, is a good choice.
+By leveraging the benefits of container, database can be deployed **in an instant** in any environment.
 Anyone who get this project needs only to press run to get a web API with its fully configured database running in containers.
-Here is the following database Dockerfile allowing to build this image.
+Here is the following database **Dockerfile** allowing to build this image.

 ```dockerfile
 FROM mcr.microsoft.com/mssql/server:2022-CU14-ubuntu-22.04